A Touch of Reassurance – The KeepSafe

 We now know that copper’s atomic makeup has a free electron in its outer shell, which makes it a highly reactive molecule and therefore a good conductor.
 When a microbe or virus lands on copper, ions attack the pathogen preventing cell respiration and breaks their outer layers.
 This destroys 99.0% of the DNA and RNA inside bacteria or viruses, preventing the mutations that create drug-resistant superbugs.

 These properties never wear off, even if it tarnishes over time.
-By using a copper-based alloy, in laboratory tests, the virus was completely undetectable on copper-based surfaces in only four hours.
+By using a copper-based alloy, in laboratory tests undertaken by the University of Southampton, the coronavirus was completely undetectable on copper-based surfaces within 10 minutes.
 This compared up to 72 hours for stainless steel or plastic surfaces.
 It really is your Copper Ally.